THE REAL COST OF BURNOUT

 Anne-Rose Barth /Nürnberg/:

-• A lot of stress, huge emotional burden.
+• A lot of stress, a huge emotional burden.

 • Little motivation and decreasing satisfaction at the workplace.

 (Burnout bei Lehrern – unveröffentlichte Dissertation.
 1990, Nürnberg)

 • Continuous exposure to problematic clients.

 Robert J. Wicks: frustrating deficits